yannixeno/Weather-Whisper/README.md

 Please note that this base code is intended to demonstrate how to fetch weather data using the OpenWeatherMap API using the requests library.
 For the full functionality and GUI application, you can refer to the WeatherWhisper project provided in this repository.

-If you have any further questions or need more assistance, feel free to ask!

 ## The explanation
 I wanted to provide a step-by-step explanation of the code: